 Frequently Asked Questions About Sustainable Fashion

-Why is sustainability so important?
+Why is sustainability such a crucial issue?

-Is slow fashion sustainable?
+Is slow fashion a viable option?

 The Problem: Fast Fashion

 Fast fashion aims to produce fashionable clothing as quickly and affordably as feasible.

 While customers may appreciate the large assortment of low-cost items that are produced practically weekly, there are many more costs that lie beneath the $2.99 price tag.